Gérard Mulliez: Wealth

 He has revealed that he has also spent less than he earns, and reinvests most of his earnings.
 He added that most of his wealth is tied up in family shares, and he would not be able to spend much of it.
 He is in favour of taxing annual incomes upwards of 500,000 Euros, but not dividends on investments, arguing that this would scare investors away.

-On 21 February 2015, he paid a personal visit to the youth wing of the French Communist Party in Lille to protest a poster accusing him of profiting from the financial crisis, as he got richer while his employees saw their spending power diminish.
+On 21 February 2015, he paid a personal visit to the youth wing of the French Communist Party in Lille to protest about a poster accusing him of profiting from the financial crisis, as he got richer while his employees saw their spending power diminish.
 He argued that he employed a lot of people, adding that by the time he was their age, he had already opened his first store.

 Personal life

 Mulliez and his wife have three children.
 They reside in Croix near Lille and own another house in the South of France.
 They are practising Roman Catholics.
 He enjoys spending his weekends biking and hiking in the countryside.